- Resource Consumption- The level of resources needed or used by a society

 - The distribution of the population between rural and urban areas

-- People in urban areas are more likely to have safe drinking water that those in rural areas.
-This is due to concentration of investment
+- People in urban areas are more likely to have safe drinking water than those in rural areas.
+This is due to the concentration of investment

-- Socioeconomic differences in urban areas: People living in affluent neighborhoods are more likely to have access to clean drinking water than their neighbors is poorer areas
+- Socioeconomic differences in urban areas: People living in affluent neighbourhoods are more likely to have access to clean drinking water than their neighbours in poorer areas

 - The degree of contamination of urban water supplies by industry and lack of sanitation

 - The degree of contamination of rural water supplies by fertilizers, herbicides and pesticides

 Recent trends have shown that some countries experiencing water shortage import water from other countries- done through importing manufactured products such as drinks, food, and textiles, or by investing in agriculture in foreign countries.
 For example, China and Saudi Arabia have embarked on a massive land grab in Ethiopia and Kenya for the cultivation of maize and other cereals for their citizens.
 This increases the embedded water in these countries.

 Embedded water (virtual water or water footprint) is defined as a measure of the amount of water needed in the production and transport to the market of food and commodities.
 It is estimated that a can of Coca-Cola contains 0.35litres of water, however, it requires about 200 litres to grow and process the sugar it contains.